MG6118 – Sustainable Energy and Power Electronics

 Sustainable Energy and Power Electronics

-To enable students to develop an understanding of the concepts and applications of power electronics including basic converter types and applications involving small scale renewable energy systems.
+To develop an understanding of the concepts and applications of power electronics including basic converter types and applications involving small scale renewable energy systems.

 - Directed hours